sindresorhus/got/readme.md

 Alternatively, use [`global-agent`](https://github.com/gajus/global-agent) to configure a global proxy for all HTTP/HTTPS traffic in your program.

+Read the [`http2-wrapper`](https://github.com/szmarczak/http2-wrapper/#proxy-support) docs to learn about proxying for HTTP/2.

 ## Cookies

 You can use the [`tough-cookie`](https://github.com/salesforce/tough-cookie) package: